Can I generate subtitles in WeVideo?

 Subtitle Generator helps WeVideo users create content with speech to text subtitles automatically.
 This feature gives you the ability to create videos where dialogue can be both viewed and listened to.
 Subtitle Generator allows for WeVideo to continue to extend the power of digital communication through different formats across the user base.

-After editing the project, select Export on the top right of the window and export the project.
+Click Export on the top right of the window to start exporting the project.

-Click the Auto-generate subtitles button to generate the subtitle for this export.
+Click the Auto-generate subtitles button to generate the subtitles.

 Wait for the subtitles to process.
 The processing time will depend on the video time.
 You can leave this page and return to it later after the processing is completed.

 To export the generated subtitles, click Download and select one of the download options.
-You can download them as separate files or combine the subtitles with the video into a single file.
-If downloaded as separate files, the subtitles will be saved as a VTT file along with the video file.
-If you combine the subtitles with the video, subtitles will be burned into the video as a single file.
-The burn-in process happens after selecting the download option; therefore, it will not affect the exports in your account, and you can choose different options for every download.
+Users can download them as separate files or combine the subtitles with the video into a single file.
+When downloaded as separate files, the subtitles will be saved as a VTT file alongside the video file.
+If the subtitles and video are combined, the subtitles will be burned into the video as a single file.
+The burn-in process occurs after selecting the download option; therefore, it will not affect the exports in your account, and you can choose different options for each download.

 FAQ’s

-1. Can I generate subtitles in WeVideo Multimedia Creation for Assignments?
-And WeVideo Classic?
+1. Can I generate subtitles in WeVideo Multimedia Creation for learners' submitted assignments?

 2. What is a .vtt file?